youngker/apparmor-wiki/AppArmorSystemWideRestrictions.md

 ## xattr tagging

 As a further restriction on what can be run.
 Known executables can be tagged with an xattr that can be tied to apparmor policy.
 This can be used to restrict applications from running that are not properly tagged.
 For example applications downloaded to a users home directory could be restricted from running if they have not been tagged.
-This can be used in combination with a desktop prompt to ask the user if they really want to run the application.

 ```
 profile user_downloaded